donalharrison/no1_system/docs/core/Statuses.md

 #### Fixed
 While Blind, add Hazard 4 to your rolls.

+## Charmed
+### Variable
+While Charmed, any attempt to Persuade you gain +1 Bonus Hits in the result set.
+Charmed decreases by -1 eahc round.

 ## Confused
 #### Fixed
 While Confused, add 2 Hazard to your rolls.